Latest Alien Worlds (TLM) News Update

 TLDR

-Alien Worlds’ roadmap focuses on expanding its gaming ecosystem, community governance, and narrative depth.
+Alien Worlds' roadmap focuses on expanding gameplay, community governance, and ecosystem growth through these key initiatives:

-1. Alien Legends Launch (Q4 2025) – Competitive squad-based game integrating NFTs and TLM rewards.
+1. Alien Legends Launch (Q4 2025) – Competitive staking and PvP/PvE mechanics in a new on-chain game.

 Deep Dive